Catharius/DU-SIMPLE-DAMAGE-REPORT/README.md

 # DU-SIMPLE_DAMAGE_REPORT

+WARNING : This script is now deprecated and will not work with the current version of Dual Universe.

 A damage report system script for "Dual Universe".
 Please note that this is a work in progress (It may not work properly with XS cores).

 ![image](https://raw.githubusercontent.com/Catharius/DU-SIMPLE-DAMAGE-REPORT/main/example.jpg)